 - 2.2.4.
-If the results of at least two of the three operations described in paragraph 2.2.3. do not satisfy the requirements of paragraph 2.2.1. the centroid of the three measured points or the average of the three measured angles is used and be regarded as applicable in all cases where the R-point or the design torso angle is referred to in this Annex. - 2.3.
-Adjust the seat back to its design angle. - 2.4.
-Adjust the front head restraint so that its top is at any height between and inclusive of 750 mm and 800 mm.
+[If the results of at least two of the three operations described in paragraph 2.2.3. do not satisfy the requirements of paragraph 2.2.1. the centroid of the three measured points or the average of the three measured angles is used and shall be regarded as applicable in all cases where the R-point or the design torso angle is referred to in this Annex.] - 2.3.
+[Adjust the seat back to its design angle]. - 2.4.
+Adjust the front head restraint so that its top point IP is at any height between and inclusive of [750] [720]mm and 800 mm, measured as described in Annex 1.
 If the lowest position of adjustment is above 800mm, adjust the head restraint to that lowest position of adjustment. - 2.5.
 In the case of head restraint with adjustable backset, adjust the head restraint at the most rearward position, such that the backset is in the maximum position. - 2.6.
-Establish point D on the head restraint, point D being the intersection of a line drawn from point C horizontally in the x-direction, with the front surface of the head restraint. - 2.7.
+Establish point D on the head restraint, point D being the intersection of a line drawn from point C horizontally in the x-direction, with the front surface of the head restraint, see Figure 1-1 of Annex 1. - 2.7.
 Measure the distance CD.
-The backset is the measured distance CD minus 71 mm.
+The backset is the measured distance CD minus 71 mm difference between the X-coordinate of point D and the X-coordinate of the back-of-head of the mid-size male as given in Table 1 of Annex 1.